SDN Logo

 What was the most interesting question?

-Students said most interesting question asked at Emory University School of Medicine discussed a wide range of topics including challenges for the next generation of physicians, showcasing Earth to aliens, changes in beliefs, sentimental items, future aspirations, and building a sense of community with patients.
-While the questions varied, some respondents mentioned a specific focus on personal statements and themes, as well as hypothetical scenarios related to ethical dilemmas and decision-making in healthcare, indicating a diverse and thought-provoking interview experience.
+Students said the most interesting question asked at Emory University School of Medicine discussed a wide range of topics, including challenges for the next generation of physicians, showcasing Earth to aliens for preservation, beliefs held and changed, sentimental items, future goals, and community building with diverse patients.
+The interviews featured a mix of personal, hypothetical, and ethical questions, with some focusing on healthcare impact, book preferences, cultural perspectives, and reflections on personal statements.

 What was the most difficult question?